Mithuna333/Cyclistic-Case-Study/README.md

 _write.csv(cyclistic_df, "C:/Mithuna/Data Analytics/Case Study 1/output_r/cyclistic_df.csv", row.names = FALSE )_

-SQL processing steps:
+**SQL processing steps:**
-1) The csv file was imported into SQL using [custom schema](https://github.com/Mithuna333/Cyclistic-Case-Study/blob/main/SQL%20Custom%20Schema)
+1) The csv file was imported into SQL using [custom schema](https://github.com/Mithuna333/Cyclistic-Case-Study/blob/main/SQL%20Custom%20Schema).

 2) Data used for testing, labeled with the tags "Test", "Temp", "Check", and "Divvy" in the start_station_name or end_station_name were removed with the following code:
 ![image](https://github.com/Mithuna333/Cyclistic-Case-Study/assets/141884378/2083b487-6192-4f6d-affd-f23f802f183a)

-3) Data was double checked to ensure there are no [null values](https://github.com/Mithuna333/Cyclistic-Case-Study/blob/main/SQL%20Checking%20Null%20Values).
+3) Data was double checked to ensure there were no [null values](https://github.com/Mithuna333/Cyclistic-Case-Study/blob/main/SQL%20Checking%20Null%20Values).

 4) The necessary columns were selected for export with the following code:
 ![image](https://github.com/Mithuna333/Cyclistic-Case-Study/assets/141884378/f743ecdb-aeca-4ee3-a10c-8bb6ddcbdc1f)